lucasvalenteds/poc-devops-traefik/README.md

 It demonstrates how to use [Traefik](https://github.com/containous/traefik) to route requests to multiple [Node.js](https://nodejs.org) servers running on [Docker](https://github.com/docker) containers.

-We want Traefik to redirect HTTP requests from `http://application.localhost` to any running container.
+We want Traefik to redirect HTTP requests to `http://localhost:4000` to any running container.

 ## How to run